awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-approve.md

 Required: No

 MinRequiredApprovals
-The minimum number of approvals required to resume the Automation execution\.
+The minimum number of approvals required to resume the automation\.
 If you don't specify a value, the system defaults to one\.
 The value for this parameter must be a positive number\.
 The value for this parameter can't exceed the number of approvers defined by the `Approvers` parameter\.
 Type: Integer
 Required: No